weewx/weewx/docs/customizing5.md

 such as a new LOOP packet arriving.

-The services are specified in lists in the [[[Engine][[Services]]]{.code}](usersguide.htm#engine_services) stanza of the configuration file.
-The [[[Services]]]{.code} section lists all the services to be run, broken up into different *service lists*.
+The services are specified in lists in the [`[Engine][[Services]]`](usersguide.htm#engine_services) stanza of the configuration file.
+The `[[Services]]` section lists all the services to be run, broken up into different *service lists*.

 These lists are designed to orchestrate the data as it flows through the WeeWX engine.
-For example, you want to make sure data has been processed by, for example, running it through the quality control service, `StdQC`, before putting them in the database.
-Similarly, the reporting system must come *after* the archiving service.
-These groups insure that things happen in the proper sequence.
+For example, you want to make sure that data has been processed by the quality control service, `StdQC`, before putting them in the database.
+Similarly, the reporting system must come *after* the data has been put in the database.
+These groups ensure that things happen in the proper sequence.

 See the table [Default services](#default_services) for a list of the services that are normally run.